 Linux Graphics Card Switching for the Asus EeePC-1015PN

 Our Netbooks (EeePc 1015PN) are a corner case of hybrid graphics because they have a rather unusual hybird setup.
 The nvidia chip is directly wired to the display device and hdmi port (most muxless hybrid setups are build without this feature) allowing this model to switch the GPU modes manually or use a dual gpu mode (there is no bios change required - or available - to set the gpu mode.
-Everything is done in Software via sending a acpi_call ).
+Everything is done in 'user space' via sending a acpi_call ).

 This Laptop defaults to nvidia - only mode in Linux (the intel GPU is not visible via lspci) but via sending a specific acpi-call you can set the VGA Mode for the next boot cycle manually.

 Available VGA Modes are:

 We have prepared some gui scripts to manage the GPU states for the 1015pn as painless as possible.